scubbx/qgis-qkies/readme.md

 ![Cutting the "Q"s](pic07_cutting.jpg "Cutting the "Q"s")

-To form a slightly lowered ring inside the cookie, you can use a bottle cap:
+To form a slightly lower ring inside the cookie, you can use a bottle cap:

 ![Imprinting](pic11_cap.jpg "Imprinting")